KrisCheng/InternetSurvivalSpider/README.md

 # Spidergogogo

-a series small spider tasks (most for practice).
+a series of small but interesting spider tasks.